-Sector: Power and Energy sector

-Norway reserves the right to maintain or adopt any measure with respect to the power and energy sector.

-Energy policy considerations.
+Sector: Power and Energy sector Sub-sector: - Legal source or authority of the measure: Not applicable Succinct description of the measure: Norway reserves the right to maintain or adopt any measure with respect to the power and energy sector.
+Purpose or motivation of the measure: Energy policy considerations.

-Sector: Repair of Transport Equipment sector

-Norway reserves the right to maintain or adopt any measure with respect to the repair of transport equipment sector in Chapter [Investment], as all activities in this sector shall be treated as services under this Agreement.

-To ensure the policy that any commitments in this area are adopted in Chapter 7 (Trade in Services) of the Agreement.
+Sector: Repair of Transport Equipment sector Sub-sector: - Legal source or authority of the measure: Not applicable Succinct description of the measure: Norway reserves the right to maintain or adopt any measure with respect to the repair of transport equipment sector in Chapter [Investment], as all activities in this sector shall be treated as services under this Agreement.
+Purpose or motivation of the measure: To ensure the policy that any commitments in this area are adopted in Chapter 7 (Trade in Services) of the Agreement.

-Sector: Fishing and fish processing

-Marine Resources Act of 6 June 2008, No. 37 Regulation of Participation in Fishing Act of 26 March 1999, No. 15.
+Sector: Fishing and fish processing Sub-sector: - Legal source or authority of the measure: Marine Resources Act of 6 June 2008, No. 37 Regulation of Participation in Fishing Act of 26 March 1999, No. 15.
 Economic Zone Act of 17 December 1976, No. 91.

-A concession to acquire a fishing vessel or share in a company which owns such vessels can only be given to a Norwegian citizen or a body that can be defined as a Norwegian citizen.
+Succinct description of the measure: A concession to acquire a fishing vessel or share in a company which owns such vessels can only be given to a Norwegian citizen or a body that can be defined as a Norwegian citizen.
 A company is regarded as having equal rights with a Norwegian citizen when its main office is situated in Norway and the majority of the Board, including the Chair of the Board, are Norwegian citizens and have stayed in the country the last two years.
 Norwegian citizens also have to own a minimum of 60% of the shares and have to be authorised to vote for at least 60% of the votes.
 Ownership to the fishing fleet shall be reserved for professional fishermen.
 To obtain the right to own a fishing vessel, one has to have a record of active, professional fishing on a Norwegian fishing boat for at least three of the last five years.
 It is prohibited for persons other than Norwegian nationals or companies, as defined above, to process, pack or tranship fish, crustaceans and molluscs or parts and products of these inside the fishing limits of the Norwegian Economic Zone.
 This applies to catches from both Norwegian and foreign vessels.
 Exceptions are granted under special circumstances.

-Resource conservation and management.
+Purpose or motivation of Resource conservation and management. the measure:

-Collective copyright and neighbouring rights' management systems; royalties, levies, grants and funds.

-To preserve and promote linguistic and cultural diversity in Norway.
+Sector: All sectors Sub-sector: - Legal source or authority of the measure: Not applicable Succinct description of the measure: Collective copyright and neighbouring rights' management systems; royalties, levies, grants and funds.
+Purpose or motivation of the measure: To preserve and promote linguistic and cultural diversity in Norway.

-Norway reserves the right to apply measures inconsistent with Article 8.3 (National treatment) for the imposition, enforcement or collection of direct taxes in so far as such measures do not contravene any tax treaty which is in force between Norway and Malaysia.

-Taxation policy considerations.
+Sector: All sectors Sub-sector: - Legal source or authority of the measure: Not applicable Succinct description of the measure: Norway reserves the right to apply measures inconsistent with Article 8.3 (National treatment) for the imposition, enforcement or collection of direct taxes in so far as such measures do not contravene any tax treaty which is in force between Norway and Malaysia.
+Purpose or motivation of the measure: Taxation policy considerations.

-Foreign investments, including foreign participation in Norwegian companies, may be subject to prior notification requirements, examination or authorisation by the relevant Norwegian authorities.

-Investment policy considerations and national security.
+Sector: All sectors Sub-sector: - Legal source or authority of the measure: Not applicable Succinct description of the measure: Foreign investments, including foreign participation in Norwegian companies, may be subject to prior notification requirements, examination or authorisation by the relevant Norwegian authorities.
+Purpose or motivation of the measure: Investment policy considerations and national security.